niqdev/devops/docs/docker.md

 # Docker

-Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications.
+> **Docker** is an open platform for developers and sysadmins to build, ship, and run distributed applications

 Documentation